zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 # Use a prebuilt image for pipeline execution

-When running a pipeline on a remote Stack, ZenML builds a Docker image with a base ZenML image and adds all of your project dependencies and your pipeline code to it.
+When running a pipeline on a remote Stack, ZenML builds a Docker image with a base ZenML image and adds all of your project dependencies to it.
+Optionally, if a code repository is not registered and `allow_download_from_artifact_store` is not set to `True` in your `DockerSettings`, ZenML will also add your pipeline code to the image.
 This process might take significant time depending on how big your dependencies are, how powerful your local system is and how fast your internet connection is.
 This is because Docker must pull base layers and push the final image to your container registry.
 Although this process only happens once and is skipped if ZenML detects no change in your environment, it might still be a bottleneck slowing down your pipeline execution.

 To save time and costs, you can choose to not build a Docker image every time your pipeline runs.
 This guide shows you how to do it using a prebuilt image, what you should include in your image for the pipeline to run successfully and other tips.

 {% hint style="info" %}
 Note that using this feature means that you won't be able to leverage any updates you make to your code or dependencies, outside of what your image already contains.
 {% endhint %}

-## Where you can use this feature

-- When you are running in an environment that either doesn't have Docker installed or doesn't have enough memory to pull your base image and build a new image on top of it (think Codespaces or other CI/CD environments).
-- When ZenML has already built an image for your code in a previous pipeline run and you want to reuse it in a new run.
-This saves you build times at the cost of not being able to leverage any updates you made to your code (or your dependencies) since then.

 ## How do you use this feature